The Freddo (and Mars, and Beano) Index

-Long gone are the days of stepping into your local shop with £1 and emerging with enough sugar to fuel you for an entire week.
+Long gone are the days when you could step into your local shop with £1 and walk out with enough sugar to last a week.

-We're living in a world where tearful millennials are forking over notes for childhood treats that would, once upon a time, have barely made a dent in your pocket money (and that's without even mentioning Freddo prices).
+We're living in a world where tearful millennials and Gen Z are forking over notes for childhood treats that would, once upon a time, have barely made a dent in your pocket money (and that's without even mentioning Freddo prices).

 The world around us is changing.